 Description of pseudoscorpions

 Pseudoscorpions are a common arachnid closely related to scorpions, mites, ticks and spiders, but they usually go unnoticed because of their small size.
-When they are noticed is when they accidentally invade homes and wander into sight.
+When they are noticed is when they accidentally invade homes and wander into sight or they have become trapped in the sink or tub and can’t get out.
+They do not live in the drains.

 Damage caused by pseudoscorpions